William Everett Potter: Post-war

 The Chief of Engineers, Lieutenant General Lewis A. Pick, recalled Potter from Alaska to Washington, D.C., to become the Assistant Chief Engineer in charge of Civil Works, but the position was graded as one for a brigadier general.
 In the past officers had acted in the appropriate rank when appointed to a position calling for it, but the Chief of Staff of the United States Army, General Omar N. Bradley changed the policy, insisting that officers be of the appropriate grade.
 Pick reluctantly replaced Potter with Brigadier General Claude H. Chorpening.
 Instead, Potter became the Assistant Chief of Engineers for Special Projects, working on the St. Lawrence Seaway in cooperation with Canada.

 Potter was a student officer at the National War College from August 1951 until June 1952.
-He found this course fascinating; guest lecturers included Margaret Mead, Allan Dulles and Abba Eban.
+He found this course fascinating; guest lecturers included Margaret Mead, Allen Dulles and Abba Eban.
 While he was still a student, Pick appointed him to the staff of the Industrial College of the Armed Forces.
 This carried with it the grade of brigadier general, and he was promoted to the temporary rank on 29 April 1952.

 In July 1952, Potter became the Division Engineer of the Missouri River Engineer Division, based in Omaha, Nebraska.
 This posting coincided with the Korean War, and there was a major boost in military construction projects.
 These included a network of new airbases for the heavy bombers of the Strategic Air Command and its headquarters in Omaha.
 There were also facilities like the Weldon Spring Chemical Plant in St. Louis and the Sunflower Ordnance Works in Kansas.
 The region was still recovering from the Great Flood of 1951, and this brought a greater emphasis on flood control projects.
 These included the Garrison Dam project, which Potter had to defend before Congress when major cost overruns occurred, Gavins Point Dam in South Dakota, the Tuttle Creek Lake project in Kansas, and the Big Bend Dam project in South Dakota.
 He was promoted to major general on 18 May 1956.